SciSoulGalek/Time-waits-for-NO-ONE/plot.md

 - The heroine learns about Python databases and completes her journey.

 Gameplay Mechanics:
-- Use arrow keys or touchscreen swipes to navigate the labyrinth or bus path.
+- Use arrow keys or touchscreen swipes to navigate the maze or bus path.
 - Collect red apples to add time to the clock.
 - Avoid green apples that subtract time.
 - quiz to outwit the alien.